Last updated September 1, 2022

 In some cases, the personal data that we collect will also include special categories of data, such as diversity related information (including data about racial and ethnic origin, political opinions, religious beliefs and other beliefs of a similar nature, trade union membership and data about sexual life and sexual orientation), or health data and data about alleged or proven criminal offenses in each case where permitted by law.

-In accordance with the laws of the Republic of Tunisia, we shall comply to Article 14 of Law No. 2004-63 of 27th July 2004 which prohibits the processing of personal related information (including data about racial and ethnic origin, political opinions, religious beliefs and other beliefs of a similar nature, trade union membership and data about sexual life and sexual orientation), or health data.
+In accordance with the laws of the Republic of Tunisia, we shall comply to Article 14 of Law No. 2004-63 of 27th July 2004 which prohibits the processing of personal related information (including data about racial and ethnic origin, political opinions, religious beliefs and other beliefs of a similar nature, trade union membership and data about sexual life and sexual orientation), or health data, unless some conditions are respected.

 Cookies will typically be placed on your computer or internet-enabled device whenever you visit us online.
 This allows the site to remember your computer or device and serves a number of purposes.